-- The secretary checks the sign-in system and the kitchen staff. - The person in charge of the school at the time will go to the assembly point and await reports from all classes that all children have been accounted for.
-He or she will have in their possession a pre-arranged check list which will enable them to make a complete report to the first Fire Officer to arrive. - 12 No-one must re-enter the building for any reason until the person in charge of the drill agrees. - If a quick return to the building is prohibited, evacuation to our safe have of Kenwyn Church will commence.
-For further details on evacuation to this location, please refer to our Emergency Procedures Policy. - In the event of a different reason for evacuation such as flood or bomb threat, everyone will be evacuated to Kenwyn Church as per the Emergency Procedures Policy.
+- 5 Fire wardens must check cloakrooms, toilets and libraries. - 6 Everyone (including visitors and people with disabilities) in the building must evacuate by the nearest exit. - 7 Do not wait to pick up belongings. - 8 Shut doors behind the last person. - 9 The teacher must call the register (making sure that each child answers) and count the children. - 10 The secretary checks the sign-in system and the kitchen staff. - 11 The person in charge of the school at the time will go to the assembly point and await reports from all classes that all children have been accounted for.
+He or she will have in their possession a prearranged check list which will enable them to make a complete report to the first Fire Officer to arrive. - 12 No-one must re-enter the building for any reason until the person in charge of the drill agrees. - 13 If a quick return to the building is prohibited, evacuation to our safe have of Kenwyn Church will commence.
+For further details on evacuation to this location, please refer to our Emergency Procedures Policy. - 14 In the event of a different reason for evacuation such as flood or bomb threat, everyone will be evacuated to Kenwyn Church as per the Emergency Procedures Policy.